 Take your steroids and prevent exacerbation: Maintenance Drugs

 Few patients will go weeks or even months without a problem even if not taking maintenance medications.
-But doctors can’t always tell which patients fall into this category so it is recommended to follow your medications religiously.
+But doctors can’t always tell which patients fall into this category, so it is recommended to follow your medications religiously.
 Not taking maintenance medications makes patients more vulnerable.
-Asthma takes place due to an inflammation in the airways and that inflammation doesn’t go even if you feel well.
+Asthma takes place due to inflammation in the airways and that inflammation doesn’t go even if you feel well.
 That inflammation is pretty much always there, and symptoms take place when a certain threshold is reached and that threshold is different for each person.
-This inflammation can be reduced by taking Anti-inflammatory medications.
+This inflammation can be reduced by taking Anti-inflammatory asthma medications.
 For treating asthma, anti-inflammatory steroids are used.
 These steroids should not be confused with the steroids taken by the athletes since both the classes are different.
 These steroids help in controlling asthma; they work by blocking the inflammation response in the lungs and decrease the inflammation over time.
 Although, steroids can’t stop symptoms once they start, yet they can prevent recurrence.
-Common steroids include Fluticasone, Budesonide, Beclomethasone, Ciclesonide and Mometasone.
+Common steroid asthma medications include Fluticasone, Budesonide, Beclomethasone, Ciclesonide, and Mometasone.
 Some drugs are sold in combinations.